Make your garden last longer with dahlias

 Steven has dahlias in his blood.
 His family bred dahlias.
 He has been part of the RHS dahlia trials at Wisley, and he has now created a beautiful dahlia garden at The Salutation.

 The Salutation was designed by Lutyens.
 Steven joined eleven years ago to restore the Grade 2 Listed garden.
-At that point, the current vegetable patch was a mound of rubbish and rubble.
+At that point, there was a mound of rubbish and rubble instead of a vegetable patch.
 It is now a delightful mix of dahlias and vegetables.

 Colour theme your dahlia border